aaronbloomfield/slp/docs/hw-frameworks.md

 A few notes:

 - The directions here are written assuming that you are developing the system on your VirtualBox image, and then uploading that to the server once completed; if not, that's totally fine, but you may have to adapt them somewhat.
-- ~~Note that you can set a MySQL table *prefix* in config/app.php, such as `cake_`.
-This will ensure that all of your CakePHP tables are not accidentally used by your other frameworks.~~
-    - Apparently, CakePHP version 3.0 no longer allows one to set the table prefixes this way.
-However, for this homework, the tables that you use for the CakePHP part should not conflit with the tables used for Django.

 ### Ruby on Rails

 First, read through the [Ruby on Rails getting started](rubyrails-getting-started.html) ([md](rubyrails-getting-started.md)) page.
 The assumption is that you will test it locally via `rails server`, and the deploy it on the course server via the directions on that page.
 If you want to try your hand configuring your *own* Rails server, you can look at the [Ruby on Rails deployment](rubyrails-deployment.html) ([md](rubyrails-deployment.md)) page -- but be warned, it's a real pain in the rear to configure a Rails server.

-We are using Ruby version 2.2.3 and Rails version 4.2.3 for this assigment.
+We are using Ruby version 2.3.1 and Rails version 4.2.6 for this assigment.
 If you have a more recent patch level (the last of the three digits of the version number), that's fine.
 But you can't have a different major version (the first of those three numbers) or a different minor version (the middle of those three numbers).

 Your app *must* be called `railshw`, and it *must* be in your home directory.
 In other words, there must be a `/home/slp/mst3k/railshw/public` directory, as this is what the webserver will be looking for.
 If you change anything in that path, the web server will never find your app.
 You can then view your app at `http://server/rails/mst3k`, where "server" is the course server.